READ ALL MY BOOKS FREE WITH KINDLE UNLIMITED FROM AMAZON!

 She waited, holding her breath though she hadn’t realized it, for Benito to shoot the old man.
 She let out a long exhale when Benito nodded and smiled, telling him something which eased the tension in the old man who slipped out of her view as he walked to the SUV down the passenger side.
 She quickly stopped again as one girl after another appeared in the glare of the headlights between the two vehicles.
 They were bound together with a single chain, looped through manacles and leg irons.
 Benito looked them over, nodded and handed an envelope to the old man who, after a nod of the head, slipping behind the wheel of the Mercedes and turning around.
 As the Mercedes drove off a delivery van pulled up, nose to nose with the Rolls.

 Then, all hell broke loose.
 She screamed, slapping a hand over her mouth as several blinding spotlights lit up the scene in front of her.
 Benito glanced back at the car and then down the alley, finally realizing she was gone.
 He fired two shots into the delivery van before taking aim at a spotlight.
-She heard the sounds of at least two helicopters circling overhead.
+She heard at least two helicopters circling overhead.
 Heavy machine gun fire followed, tearing up the street in a relentless approach to where Benito stood.